Couples Therapy

 The Aim

 The overall aim of couple therapy is to help partners reconnect, rebuild trust, and cultivate a relationship grounded in clarity, compassion, and mutual respect.
-When challenges are approached with curiosity rather than blame, they can transform into pathways for growth and shared development.
+When challenges are approached with curiosity rather than blame, they can become pathways for growth and shared development.
 Couples who embrace their unique perspectives and experiences often discover new possibilities for closeness, collaboration, and a more fulfilling life together.

 Couple Therapy vs. Couple Counselling